 Key Ingredients for Amazing American Cookery 1796 Cookies (Flour, Sugar, Butter, etc.)

-In the late 18th century, the key ingredients for baking were simple but essential.
+During the late 18th century, baking relied on basic yet essential ingredients.
 Flour was a staple, often made from wheat or corn, and it was milled locally.
 Sugar, while available, was expensive and sometimes replaced with molasses or honey for sweetness.
 These alternatives added unique flavors to the recipes.

 Butter and lard were commonly used fats, giving baked goods richness and texture.
 Spices like cinnamon, ginger, and nutmeg were prized for their ability to enhance flavors, though they were considered luxuries.
 Each ingredient had to be carefully measured and used wisely, as wasting food was not an option.